 - Data quality scales without linear increases in manual effort

-Reality: Data quality shifts from a detection function into a preventative, governed control system that scales with the business.
+Reality: Data quality shifts from a detection function into a governed control system that scales with the business and serves as the prerequisite for trustworthy AI.

 Maturity Is About Control, Not Detection